dorisZ017/dorisZ017.github.io/_posts/2018-11-2-Machine Learning for Trading - Part 1.md

 	<img src="{{ site.img_path }}/MLforTrading/part1-1.png" width="40%">

-	* Reason to do this: Avoid associating with feature
+	* Reason to do this: Avoid associating with future

 	* Code in Python: `pandas.DataFrame.fillna()`